This is a post I began quite some time ago thinking it would be a quick and easy one, since it concerns a topic I know very well.

 Film cameras do better, but the eye is very powerful when it comes to picking up color and light variation.
 Just think how breath-taking fall colors are and how you’ve never seen a photo that quite captures the subtlety of the stunning variations and shades.

-However it only requires mixing (adding) red, green and blue light to make white light.
+However, for our eyes, it only requires mixing (adding) red, green, and blue light to make white light.
 The image to the left is a schematic of this.

 If you could project three spotlights, one red, one green and one blue, on a screen, you would see something very similar to the above.

-Your television, video and color phone displays do exactly the same thing.
-If you use a magnifying glass to look very close, all you will see is red, green and blue pixels (pixel = picture elements).
+Our television, video and color phone displays do exactly the same thing.
+If we use a magnifying glass to look very close, all we see is red, green and blue pixels (pixel = picture elements).

 But they actually aren’t.